-High-reliability and geo-redundancy.
-One essential hallmark of a cloud provider is a global footprint, ensuring multiple data centers to support users across major global geopolitical regions.
+High reliability and geo-redundancy.
+One essential hallmark of a cloud provider is a global footprint, ensuring multiple data centers support users across major global geopolitical regions.
 Cloud providers use this to improve service reliability and ensure redundancy.
 Businesses can readily take advantage of geo-redundancy to place DR resources in another region -- or even multiple regions -- to maximize availability.
 The quintessential off-site DR scenario is a natural trait of the cloud.

 Cloud DR vs. traditional DR

-Use existing investments.
-DR needs have been around much longer than cloud services, and legacy DR installations -- especially, in larger businesses or where costs are still being amortized -- might not be so easily displaced by newer cloud DR offerings.
-That is, a business that already owns the building, servers, storage and other resources might not be anxious to abandon that investment.
+- Use existing investments.
+DR needs have been around much longer than cloud services, and legacy DR installations -- especially in larger businesses or where costs are still being amortized -- might not be so easily displaced by newer cloud DR offerings.
+That is, a business that already owns the building, servers, storage and other resources might not be ready to abandon that investment.
 In these cases, the business can adopt cloud DR more slowly and cautiously, systematically adding workloads to the cloud DR provider as an avenue of routine technology refresh, rather than spending another round of capital.

 Cloud disaster recovery and business continuity

-Disaster recovery, which also includes cloud-based DR, is part of a broader BC umbrella.
-BC basically refers to the plans and technologies put in place to ensure that business operations can resume with minimum delay and difficulty following the onset of an incident that could disrupt the business.
+BC basically refers to the plans and technologies put in place to ensure business operations can resume with minimum delay and difficulty following the onset of an incident that could disrupt the business.

 BC planning typically starts with risk recognition and assessment: What risks is the business planning for, and how likely are those risks?
-Once a risk is understood, business leaders can design a plan intended to address and mitigate the risk.
+Once a risk is understood, business leaders can design a plan to address and mitigate the risk.
 The plan is budgeted, procured and implemented.
 Once implemented, the plan can be tested, maintained and adjusted as required.

-Disaster recovery typically plays a central role in many avenues of BC planning, such as floods, earthquakes and cyberattacks.
+Disaster recovery, which also includes cloud-based DR, is part of a broader BC umbrella.
+It typically plays a central role in many avenues of BC planning, such as for floods, earthquakes and cyber attacks.
 For example, if the business operates on a known earthquake fault, the risk of damage from an earthquake would pose a potential risk that would be analyzed to formulate a mitigation plan.
 Part of the mitigation plan might be to adopt cloud DR in the form of a second hot site located in a region free of earthquake danger.

-Thus, the BC plan would rely on redundancy of the cloud DR service to seamlessly continue operations in the event that the primary data center became unavailable -- continuing business operations.
+Thus, the BC plan would rely on redundancy of the cloud DR service to seamlessly continue operations in the event that the primary data center became unavailable, continuing business operations.
 In this example, DR would only be a small part of the BC plan, with additional planning detailing corresponding changes in workflows and job responsibilities to maintain normal operations -- such as taking orders, shipping products and handling billing -- and work to restore the affected resources.

 Creating a cloud-based disaster recovery plan

 Building a cloud DR plan is virtually identical to more traditional local or off-site disaster recovery plans.
 The principal difference between cloud DR and more traditional DR approaches is the use of cloud technologies and DRaaS to support an appropriate implementation.
-For example, rather than backing up an important data set to a different disk in another local server, cloud-based DR would back up the data set to a cloud resource such as an Amazon S3 (Simple Storage Service) bucket.
+For example, rather than backing up an important data set to a different disk in another local server, cloud-based DR would back up the data set to a cloud resource such as an Amazon Simple Storage Service bucket.
 As another example, instead of running an important server as a warm VM in a colocation facility, the warm VM could be run in Microsoft Azure or through any number of different DRaaS providers.
 Thus, cloud DR doesn't change the basic need or steps to implement DR, but rather provides a new set of convenient tools and platforms for DR targets.

 Analysis.
-Any DR plan starts with a detailed risk assessment and impact analysis, which basically examines the current IT infrastructure and workflows, and then considers the potential disasters that a business is likely to face.
-The goal here is to identify potential vulnerabilities and disasters -- everything from intrusion vulnerabilities and theft to earthquakes and floods -- and then evaluate whether the IT infrastructure is up to those challenges.
+Any DR plan starts with a detailed risk assessment and analysis, which basically examines the current IT infrastructure and workflows, and then considers the potential disasters that a business is likely to face.
+The goal is to identify potential vulnerabilities and disasters -- everything from intrusion vulnerabilities and theft to earthquakes and floods -- and then evaluate whether the IT infrastructure is up to those challenges.

-An analysis can help organizations to identify the business functions and IT elements that are most critical and predict the potential financial effects of a disaster event.
-Analysis can also help to determine RPOs and RTOs for infrastructure and workloads.
+An analysis can help organizations identify the business functions and IT elements that are most critical and predict the potential financial effects of a disaster event.
+Analysis can also help determine RPOs and RTOs for infrastructure and workloads.
 Based on these determinations, a business can make more informed choices about which workloads to protect, how those workloads should be protected and where more investment is needed to achieve those goals.

-The goal here is to determine how to address a given disaster, should it occur, and the plan is matched with implementation of technologies and services built to handle the specific circumstances.
+The goal here is to determine how to address a given disaster, should it occur, and the plan is matched with the implementation of technologies and services built to handle the specific circumstances.
 In this case, the plan includes cloud-based technologies and services.

 Cloud disaster recovery providers, vendors

-- IBM DRaaS
+- IBM Cloud Disaster Recovery.

-- Recovery Point Systems
+- Recovery Point Systems.

-- Sungard AS
+- Sungard Availability Services.

-- Arcserve UDP
+- Arcserve Unified Data Protection.